SameetAsadullah/Reverse-and-Uppercase-String-Using-Thread-Joins/README.md

 2) Without using pthread_t global variables `(main1.cpp)`

 ### Manual
-1) Use any of the following command to `Complie the Code`:
+1) Use any of the following command to `Compile the Code`:
     ```
     g++ main.cpp
     ```